DSP-Tan/ogham-cloud/pdf_scraper/notes.md

 An assert check for only non-empty lines could be used in a function insteada if you want to do that, rather than the current list comprehension that you use.

+## Ontology

+In block_utils we will have functions which apply to blocks or to a group of blocks which is small than the full document.

+In line_utils we will have all functions that work on a single line, or on a group of lines smaller than the full document.

+In doc_utils we will have functions that work on a full document, either in the form of a line dataframe or just a fitz document. doc_utils also comprises any functions which deal in the integration of disparate elements. i.e. combination of images with lines, combination of lines with drawings.

+image_utils has all the utilities that work on images.

 # Short cuts taken

 The major weakness of this code is how the dual column blocks are identified and sorted.
 This will break